Actifio/actifio-python-package/docs/index.rst

 Geting started!!!
 =================

 By design philosophy of this library is to make sure that the user experience is consistent to the actual product.
-First you can import the module by:
+Start Python and then you can import the module by:

 .. code-block:: python